simonmichael/hledger/hledger/hledger.m4.md

     equity:conversion:$-€:$         $135.00
 ```

+The equity account names will be "equity:conversion:A-B:A" and "equity:conversion:A-B:B"
+where A is the alphabetically first commodity symbol.
-You can customise the generated "equity:conversion" account names by declaring an account with the [V/Conversion account type](#account-types).
+You can customise the "equity:conversion" part by declaring an account with the `V`/`Conversion` [account type](#account-types).

+## Combining costs and equity conversion postings

-Finally, you can record both the cost and the equity postings explicitly, so no inference is needed.
+Finally, you can use both the @/@@ cost notation and equity postings at the same time.
+This in theory gives the best of all worlds - preserving the accounting equation,
-This gives correctness, clarity, and more flexibility in how you write the entry, at the cost of being more verbose:
+revealing the per-unit cost basis, and providing more flexibility in how you write the entry.

+**Variant 5**:

 ```journal
 2022-01-01 one hundred euros purchased at $1.35 each